Deltares/QGIS-Tim/README.md

 3. Call `pixi shell -e dev` to activate the development environment.
 4. Call `pixi run install-qgis-plugins` to install this plugin and some debug tools inside of the included QGIS installation.
 5. Call `pixi run install-backend` to install the backend as a symlink between the pyinstaller dist folder and %APPDATA%/qgis-tim.
 6. Call `pixi run qgis` to start QGIS.
-The plugin should be installed and enabled and you should be able to see the versions of timml and ttim.
+The plugin should be installed and enabled and you should be able to see the versions of timflow.

 After making a change to the plugin, you can reload the plugin with the [plugin reloader](https://plugins.qgis.org/plugins/plugin_reloader/).
 For debugging we are still encountering an [issue](https://github.com/nextgis/qgis_devtools/issues/10) with the [QGIS DevTools plugin](https://plugins.qgis.org/plugins/devtools/).